 Continuing on with the financial aspects, there is always the chance that if you have been living with too much for too long, you may have too little money in your bank account.

-For me, this was another major downside of living in a large home.
+For me, feeling like I was alway busy was another major sign we were ready to downsize our home.
 I despised the amount of time I spent cleaning, maintaining, and primping the house.

 Having a larger home, a big yard, or multiple vehicles can require a lot of your time and finances.

-On top of working full-time jobs, sports, school functions and, other life commitments, this can leave very little time for rest.
-Consider the major improvements that a minimalist lifestyle can make when it comes to anxiety and depression.
-How a Minimalist Lifestyle Can Ease Your Anxiety or Depression
+On top of working full-time jobs, sports, school functions and, other life commitments, house maintenance can leave very little time for rest.

 Your family is growing apart

-Simply put, the more space you have, the more room you have to spread out.
+Simply put, the more space you have, the more space you have to spread out.
 Large homes can really drive major wedges between family members because it gives everyone room to spread out.

 People often move from “starter homes” because they feel an obligation to grow with their family.